slact/nchan/README.md

   Initiated by explicitly including `chunked` in the [`TE` header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.39):
   `TE: chunked` (or `TE: chunked;q=??` where the qval > 0)
   The response headers are sent right away, and each message will be sent as an individual chunk.
 Note that because a zero-length chunk terminates the transfer, **zero-length messages will not be sent** to the subscriber.
-  Unlike the other subscriber types, the `chunked` subscriber cannot be used with http/2 because it dissallows chunked encoding.
+  Unlike the other subscriber types, the `chunked` subscriber cannot be used with http/2 because it disallows chunked encoding.
   <!-- tag:subscriber-chunked -->

 ## PubSub Endpoint